Close

 Head On by John Scalzi

-Placeholder of -54 The goal of the game in Head On is to decapitate a select player on the opposing team and throw their head through a goal post.
+opens in a new windowPoster Placeholder of - 62 The goal of the game in Head On is to decapitate a select player on the opposing team and throw their head through a goal post.
 Members of each team attack each other with hammers and swords.
 With flesh and bone bodies, a sport like this would be impossible, much less unethical.
 But in Hilketa—a violent and fast-paced popular past time—all the players are “threeps,” robot-like bodies controlled by people with Haden’s Syndrome, so anything goes.
 No one gets hurt, but the brutality is real and the crowds love it.

 Runtime by S. B. Divya

-Image Place holder of - 88 Ever run a marathon?
+opens in a new windowImage Placeholder of - 13 Ever run a marathon?
 How about an ultra-marathon?
 Now add cyborgs, and you’ve basically got the Minerva Sierra Challenge in Divya’s novella Runtime.
 Most runners in the race have corporate sponsorships, top of the line cyborg parts, and great support teams to make it little less dangerous (only a little).
 Running without those things is practically a death sentence, but there are always those out there willing to give it a try, even if the system is rigged against them.
 This is one for perpetual underdogs everywhere (I’m looking at you, Cleveland Browns).

 Ready Player One by Ernest Cline